yipmunallen/third-milestone-project/README.md

     1. The browse page is accessible from the sticky navbar at all times to both non logged in and logged in users
     2. On initial entry to the page, all stocks in the stocks collection are successfully shown
 1. Easily search for stocks that I am interested in
-    1. A functioning search bar has been added that allows users to refine their search.
+    1. A functioning search bar has been added on the watchlist and browse pages that allows users to refine their search.
 If there are no search results, then "no results found" will be displayed
-    2. There is also a dropdown filter under the search bar that allows users to filter stocks shown, as well as a "Show All" button which removes the filter
+    2. There is also a dropdown filter under the search bar on the browse page that allows users to filter stocks shown, as well as a "Show All" button which removes the filter
 1. Be able to comment on stocks
     1. A comment form is available to logged in users on the stocks page
     2. Upon submittion of the form, a new document is added to the comments collection, with it's id added to the corresponding stock's comments array
     3. The comment form is unavailable to non-logged in users, with a prompt to sign up / login
 1. Be able to edit comments I have submitted
-    1. The edit comment button is only shown if the logged in user is the one that submitted the comment
+    1. The edit comment button is shown if the logged in user is the one that submitted the comment
     2. Once the edit button is clicked, a form opens up allowing the user to either edit their comment, or cancel the form
     3. Once the comment is submitted, the comment in the comments collection is updated
 1. Be able to delete comments I have submitted
-    1. The delete comment button is only shown if the logged in user is the one that submitted the comment
+    1. The delete comment button is shown if the logged in user is the one that submitted the comment
     2. Once the delete button is pressed, the comment is removed from the comments collection as well as it's id removed from the stock's comments array
 1. Build my own watchlist so that I can have easy access to my favourite stocks
     1. Watchlist functionality is available to logged in users only, who can access their watchlist from the sticky navbar at all times